 - Before accessing medical marijuana in the state, one needs to get registered with the marijuana program’s online registration portal and get issued an ID card.
 Accessing medical marijuana without a card is not allowed.

-Overall, currently the state very strict guidelines for recreational cannabis and therefore, you are recommended to follow the local laws and rules to avoid any kind of legal issues.
+Overall, currently, the state has very strict guidelines for recreational cannabis, and therefore, you are recommended to follow the local laws and rules to avoid any kind of legal issues.

 Possession, Cultivation, And Consumption

 Personal cannabis possession under half an ounce is a class B misdemeanor that can lead the offender to a maximum of 30 days imprisonment along with a $1,000 fine.
 While the same amount of possession made while operating a motor vehicle is a Class A misdemeanor punishable with up to a maximum of one-year imprisonment and a maximum of $1,000 fine.
 As recreational marijuana remains illegal in the state, therefore, the authorities have such harsh penalties.